Losing a Loved One

 For any Estates with a total value above $5000.00, or an Estate with Loan accounts, Letters of Administration will be required when there is no Will.
 In this instance, the Administrator will be the authorised party to act on behalf of the Estate.
 The authorised party will be responsible for gathering all relevant documents and requirements to help with settling the Estate.

-For further information regarding documents required for the Estate or the authorised person to act on behalf of the Estate, please refer to the ‘How we will support you guide’.
+For further information regarding documents required for the Estate or the authorised person to act on behalf of the Estate, please refer to the Deceased Estate Pack (PDF, 182KB).

 If you haven’t managed someone else’s finances before, it can be overwhelming.
 Please contact us on Customer Support on 07 3135 3525 (Mon-Fri, 9am-5pm AEST) to find out how we can assist you with the process.

 Each Estate is different.
 Some Estates will take a short amount of time to finalise, others will be more complicated.
-The process may be sped up if we receive all the right documents and information in a timely manner, along with a signed Deceased Notification Form.
+The process may be sped up if we receive all the right documents and information in a timely manner, along with a signed Deceased Notification Form (PDF, 442KB).

 Once we receive notice of your loved one’s passing, along with the correct documentation, we will act on your instructions within 14 days.
 This means we’ll be able to provide access to information about your loved one’s assets and start assisting you with the process of closing their accounts and settling their debts.
 Keep in mind, we can only grant this access if you are the authorised person to act of behalf of the Estate.